pearcej/pearcej.github.io/csc493/fp-video-and-finalizing.md

     - formal list of requirements
     - One Page Test Plan (linked to testplan.md)
 - Design (linked to design.md)
-- Installation guide (linked to install.md)
+- Installation and use guide (linked to install.md)

 ## Your Video(s):
 We would normally have had both a poster session where you would demo your software AND a video demo, but given COVID-19, I have decided to collapse them into a single video demo.